 Freedom is a hard-bought thing, also for you as students.
-In its quieter agonies on every thinking campus throughout today's world, the fight for student freedom is a costly one.
+Witness the present painful struggle of the "student power" movement.
+Has it cost something at Columbia and Berkeley?
+Indeed it has.
+Too much.
+But not only there.
+Also in its quieter agonies on every thinking campus throughout today's world, the fight for student freedom is a costly one, also at Concordia Seminary, Saint Louis, and surely on this wide-awake campus as well.
 You too must be experiencing, at first hand, how students can win their freedom at only a very high price.

-For even such conventional freedoms as the freedom from compulsory class attendance, freedom to help shape the curriculum, freedom to choose your own seminary or your own preseminary college, freedom to raise a beard (you'll notice I don't have one myself), freedom to marry a wife, to own a car, to incur debts, just think of the exorbitant cost which even such freedoms entail: the cost in negotiations between students and administration, the cost in manhours in faculty curriculum committees-not to mention the higher cost of impatience, generations gap, misunderstanding, demoralization.
+For even such conventional freedoms as the freedom from compulsory class attendance, freedom to help shape the curriculum, freedom to choose your own seminary or your own preseminary college, freedom to raise a beard (you'll notice I don't have one myself), freedom to marry a wife, to own a car, to incur debts, just think of the exhorbitant cost which even such freedoms entail: the cost in negotiations between students and administration, the cost in man-hours in faculty curriculum committees-not to mention the higher cost of impatience, generations-gap, misunderstanding, demoralization.
 Freedom is a hard-bought thing.

-Freedom is a responsibility.
-Liberty, as we Americans will again remind one another on the fourth of next month, is our
+2) Freedom is a responsibility.
+Liberty, as we Americans will again remind one another on the fourth of next month, is our "unalienable right."

-"inalienable right."
 But it is more than that.
 It is a responsibility.
 To be free is my obligation.
 I don't mean only that freedom imposes responsibility.
 That is self-evident.
-What I mean is that people have a responsibility to be free.
-It is one of the ground rules of a democracy that no citizen may sell himself or herself into slavery.
-One thing people are not free to do: They are not free to forfeit their freedom.
+What I mean is that men have a responsibility to be free.
+It is one of the ground rules of a democracy that no citizen may sell himself into slavery.
+One thing men are not free to do: They are not free to forfeit their freedom.
 Not even by majority vote.
-The governments of Nazi Germany and Fascist Italy were both voted into power by sizable majorities in their popular elections.
+The governments of Nazi Germany and Facist Italy were both voted into power by sizable majorities in their popular elections.
 This did not make them free nations.
-Can a democratic people, by popular vote, repeal the popular vote?
+Can a democratic people, by popular vote, vote to repeal the popular vote?
 If so, what they repeal is not merely a right but a responsibility.
 Do we have a right to be free?
 We have no right not to be free.